crowdsecurity/crowdsec-docs/crowdsec-docs/docs/parsers/format.md

   apply_on: source_field
 ```

-The `grok` structure in a node represent a regular expression with capture group (grok pattern) that must be applied on a field of {{v1X.event.name}}.
+The `grok` structure in a node represent a regular expression with capture group (grok pattern) that must be applied on a field of event.

 The pattern can :